-- Press parts C and part D together so that the magnets hold them together.
+- Press parts C (no magnets) and part D together so that the magnets protruding from part D hold them together (friction fit).

 - Insert the long end of each part A “leg” into part B so that the notches face outward.
 The thinner tips will pass completely through part B, forming a “ring” of the proper size to hold the lens centered in “cup is up” position.